Growth-Kinetics/diffmem_sample_memory/memories/contexts/dr_jekylls_residence.md

     ↳ **Lighting:** Natural light enters dimly through a "foggy cupola."
 *   **[The Doctor's Cabinet]**
     ↳ **Access:** Reached via a flight of stairs at the far end of the theatre, through a door covered in red baize.
-    ↳ **Description:** A large room furnished with "glass presses" (one specifically marked 'E'), a cheval-glass (full-length mirror), and a business table.
-A fire burns in the grate.
+    ↳ **Description:** A large room furnished with "glass presses" (one specifically marked 'E'), a business table, and a fire in the grate.
+A cheval-glass (full-length mirror) was brought into the room specifically for the purpose of observing the transformations, as there was no mirror present during the first experiment.
     ↳ **Key Contents (Retrieved by Lanyon):** On Jekyll's urgent request, Dr. Lanyon had the cabinet's lock picked and retrieved a specific drawer from the press marked 'E'.
 This drawer contained the crucial ingredients for the transformation potion: powders (a white crystalline salt), a phial of blood-red tincture, and Jekyll's personal record book of his experiments, which noted successes ("double") and failures ("total failure!!!").
     ↳ **View:** Three dusty windows, barred with iron, look out onto the court.
 The court itself is described as "very cool and a little damp, and full of premature twilight."
 During the "Incident at the Window," the middle of these three windows was half-open.
     ↳ **Significance:** This is Jekyll's private study within the laboratory complex.
 It is where Utterson finds him "deathly sick" after the Carew murder and suspects the "Hyde" letter was written.
 During his final period of seclusion, this room becomes his prison; Poole reports that Jekyll confines himself to it entirely, sometimes even sleeping there.